Chester Canal: History

-The bill became an Act of Parliament on 1 April 1772, authorising the construction of a canal to run "from the River Dee, within the liberties of the city of Chester, to or near Middlewich and Nantwich".
-The Act allowed the company to raise £42,000 by issuing £100 shares, and an additional £20,000 if necessary.
-Of this, only £28,000 had been subscribed at the time of the Act, but construction began near Chester, with Samual Weston acting as engineer and John Lawton working as his assistant.
+The bill became an act of Parliament, Chester Canal Act 1772 (12 Geo.
+3. c.
+75), on 1 April 1772, authorising the construction of a canal to run "from the River Dee, within the liberties of the city of Chester, to or near Middlewich and Nantwich".
+The act allowed the company to raise £42,000 by issuing £100 shares, and an additional £20,000 if necessary.
+Of this, only £28,000 had been subscribed at the time of the act, but construction began near Chester, with Samual Weston acting as engineer and John Lawton working as his assistant.
 Weston had previously worked as a surveyor, and had been involved in excavating canals as a contractor, but had no experience of managing a major engineering project.
 The Mayor of Chester cut the first sod at the end of April.
 There were concerns that while the canal was being constructed past Northgate Gardens, prisoners from Northgate Prison might escape, and the company had to give a bond against this possibility.
 The canal was conceived as a broad canal, designed with locks which were 80 ft by 14 ft 9 in suitable for broad-beam barges.
 Most of the Trent and Mersey Canal north of the proposed junction was suitable for barges which were 14 ft wide, but the final three locks in Middlewich, and all of those south of the junction, are only suitable for 7 ft narrow-beam barges.

 The project was hampered by financial and engineering problems, and so progress was slow.
-At the Chester end, the River Dee Company had managed to insert a clause into the Act which restricted the width of the final lock into the river to 7 ft.
+At the Chester end, the River Dee Company had managed to insert a clause into the act of Parliament which restricted the width of the final lock into the river to 7 ft.
 Although the lock was built, and some narrow boats capable of using it were constructed, agreement was reached on a wider connection after four years of argument.
 The solution adopted was a single pair of gates, which provided a 15 ft entrance into a basin from which the canal rose to the Northgate level.
 The land on which the basin was built was owned by the River Dee Company, who therefore charged tolls on all traffic using it.
 In 1774, part of an aqueduct collapsed, and had to be dismantled and repaired.